 Credit: Princeton University Library

 Figure 15.
-Joseph Henry House at its current location – left and right porches added later
+The Joseph Henry House at its current location; the left and right porches were added later.

 Henry’s Houses and Electromagnetism

-Joseph Henry’s residences entered into his experiments on electromagnetism.
-The house that he occupied from 1832 until 1837 was used in 1836 for a demonstration of a critical improvement in telegraphy.
-Henry describes his telegraph experiments in a letter to Dod in 1876 [41].
+Prof. Joseph Henry’s residences entered into his experiments on electromagnetism.
+The house he occupied from 1832 until 1837 was used in 1836 for a demonstration of a critical improvement in telegraphy.
+Henry described his telegraph experiments in a letter to Prof. Dod in 1876 [41]:

 “I think that the first actual line of telegraph using the Earth as a conductor was made in the beginning of 1836.
 A wire was extended across the front campus of the college grounds from the upper story of the library building to the philosophical hall on the opposite side, the ends terminating in two wells.
 Through this wire, signals were sent, from time to time, from my house to my laboratory.
 The electro-magnetic telegraph was first invented by me, in Albany, in 1830.
 Prof. Morse, according to his statements, conceived of the idea of an electro-magnetic telegraph in his voyage across the ocean in 1832, but did not until several years afterward ― 1837 ― attempt to carry his ideas into practice; and when he did so, he found himself so little acquainted with the subject of electricity that he could not make his simple machine operate through the distance of a few yards.
 In this dilemma he called in the aid of Dr. Leonard D. Gale, who was well acquainted with what I had done in Albany and Princeton, having visited me in the latter place.”

-Henry’s new house of 1838 similarly was used in his experiments – Here, Henry detects lightning flashes some 8 miles distant by magnetizing steel needles inserted in a spiral of what is in essence a receiving antenna.
-In the same letter to Dod, Henry recalls,
+Henry’s new house of 1838 was similarly used in his experiments.
+At the new Henry House, Henry detected lightning flashes some 8 miles distant by magnetizing steel needles inserted into a spiral of what was, in essence, a receiving antenna.
+In the same letter to Dod, Henry recalled:

 “The next series of experiments … was on the induction from thunder clouds.
 For this purpose the tin covering of the house in which I resided was used as an inductive plate.
 A wire was soldered to the edge of the roof near the gutter, was passed into my study and out again through holes in the window-sash, and terminated in connection with a plate of metal in a deep well immediately in front of the house.
 By breaking the continuity of that part of the wire which was in the study, and introducing into the opening a magnetizing spiral, needles placed in this could be magnetized by a flash of lightning so distant that the thunder could scarcely be heard.
 The electrical disturbance produced in this case was also found to be of an oscillatory character, a discharge first passing through the wire from the roof to the well, then another in the opposite direction, and so on until equilibrium was restored.”

-It is noteworthy that Henry’s detection of radio frequency interference, above, occurred more than 40 years before the well-known transmission and detection of radio waves of Heinrich Hertz.
+It is noteworthy that Henry’s detection of radio frequency induction, above, occurred more than 40 years before the well-known transmission and detection of radio waves of Heinrich Hertz.

 Conclusion